Happy 2017 to you all!

 Being responsive is so important not least because it shows your professionalism.
 Make sure you stay on top of emails and reply promptly with availability for interviews and feedback.
 This not only moves the process along quickly but also gives the employer a good impression.
 The small details can really make a big difference.

-If you’d like to know more about the market for in-house legal in industry or want to discuss your specific recruitment requirements, please do get in touch.Posted almost 4 years ago
+If you’d like to know more about the market for in-house legal in industry or want to discuss your specific recruitment requirements, please do get in touch.Posted about 4 years ago